The Man from the Train: Reception

 In a review for The New York Journal of Books, Bill McClug described The Man from the Train as "an interesting and fascinating albeit rather unknown story, and it is commendable that the authors have chosen to bring it to light."
 But he also criticized the writing style as overly casual and thought it unlikely that the Jameses' case could be conclusively proved after a century.

 Kirkus Reviews gave the book a positive review: "Told in workmanlike, journalistic prose with plenty of personal injections—'hear me out.
 Have I got a story to tell you'—the narrative becomes addictive, and it’s easy to get caught up in the elaborate search and the authors’ conclusions, which are plausible."

-In a blurb on the dust jacket for the book's hardcover edition, professor Harold Schecter states the Jameses offered the most plausible explanation to date for the Villisca murders.
+In a blurb on the dust jacket for the book's hardcover edition, professor Harold Schechter states the Jameses offered the most plausible explanation to date for the Villisca murders.